4 Common Misconceptions about Test Automation Revealed

 - You have to be a developer to write automated tests – While it once required a developer to write any automated test, today there are many new software testing tools that can be used to accomplish many common tasks.
 These tools are typically user-friendly whether you have coding experience or not.
 You just need to choose a tool that works best for who will be running and maintaining the automated tests and what you are testing.
 However, writing certain types of custom automated tests is still best left to experienced developers.

-- Automated testing is too costly – While automated testing can have higher upfront costs, this expense should be viewed as a long term investment.
+- Automated testing is too costly – While automated testing can have higher upfront costs, this expense should be viewed as a long-term investment.
 The investment will typically deliver a strong ROI in 2-4 years.
-Performing a ROI analysis will help you weigh your costs and benefits to determine if automation is the right way to go for you.
+Performing an ROI analysis will help you weigh your costs and benefits to determine if automation is the right way to go for you.

 While these are just a few misconceptions we have come across in talking with clients, there are sure to be plenty more.
 Let us know of some you have witnessed!